 Occasionally, Jesus’ disciples told him privately that he was the Messiah, and a few times they included the title “the Son of God” (Matthew 16.16; John 1.49; 11.27).
 Jesus accepted both designations.
 Most Christians have been taught that Jesus being the Son of God means he is God, but nothing in the NT verifies this.
 Instead, Jews believed, and the OT affirms, that the Son of God referred to a very pious man greatly favored by God.
 This seems to be verified by the heavenly voice at Jesus’ baptism and transfiguration which said, “This is My beloved Son, with whom I am well pleased” (Matthew 3.17; 17.5).

 Jesus also accepted that his disciples called him “Lord.”
 They only meant by it that he was their Master because they had placed themselves under his authority (John 11.28; 13.13).
-But some Christian scholars have asserted that Jesus being Lord indicates he is God since Jews substituted “Lord” (kurios) for God’s name—YHWH—in the Septuagint (lxx)—the 3rd century BCE Greek translation of the Jewish Bible.
-But it is now confirmed that such extant lxx copies were not produced by Jews but by Christians.
+But some Christian scholars have asserted that Jesus being Lord indicates he is God since Jews substituted “Lord” (kurios) for God’s name—YHWH—in the Septuagint (LXX).
+It is the 3rd century BCE Greek translation of the Hebrew Bible.
+But it is now confirmed that such extant LXX copies were not produced by Jews but by Christians.
 Regardless, using such means of circumlocution for God’s name proves nothing.

 Some Christians insist that Jesus’ “I am” sayings in the Gospel of John, especially those without a predicate, allude to Yahweh’s “I AM” saying that he uttered to Moses at the burning bush incident, recorded in Exodus 3.14, so that it represents a claim to be Yahweh.
 Not at all!
 When Jesus said “I am,” he said he meant what he had “been saying … from the beginning,” that he was the Son of Man (John 8.24-25, 28; cf. 3.13-14).